Kaspyy/pig-game/Readme.md

 # Pig game

-Simple JavaScript 2-player game with graphical user interface, in which player's task is to reach the score 100 points before his opponent.
+Simple JavaScript game designed for 2 players with graphical user interface, in which player's task is to reach the score 100 points before his opponent.

 ## Tech Stack